-Realised net losses arising from foreign exchange rate and price differences, totalling EUR 41.1 million, were covered by reducing the foreign exchange rate and price difference provision in accordance with the accounting conventions.
+Realised net gains arising from foreign exchange rate and price differences, totalling EUR 23.8 million, were used to increase the foreign exchange rate and price difference provision in accordance with the accounting conventions.
 All provisions have been specified in the notes on the balance sheet under liabilities.

 8. Income and expenses on fees and commissions